 When involved in recovery, we are encouraged to be open and honest about the causes and conditions of our drinking.
 Unfortunately, the natural result of that tactic is to be open about the things we resent, and chief among them was owning my shame.
-Unfortunately, doing so did not always resolve the problem.
-More effective was identifying what other's believed to be the problem.
+Doing so did not always resolve the problem though it is necessary to me.
+More effective for others was identifying what they believed to be the problem.
 Please see: Confessions

 Because we were traumatized by events leading to the separation of my parents, and because I was disoriented by travel and moving we did when I was young, I was suspicious of my Step-Father, and angry at my Mother for disrespecting my loyalty to my own Father.
 I did not want to be a ring bearer in their wedding, I would not call him Dad, and though I realize now that I too was part of the problem I did not like the new household.
 We were expected to babysit, do household chores, and work on our new home during the evenings after school, and the proud new Father was adapting by use of force.

 Admittedly, I was rescued from a difficult situation in the Islands by my Mother, and a challenge from an old neighbor because I hit him with a baseball bat, but because I left, I never found out what happened to him.
 When he fell down, I went to his house and told his Mother, but we weren't taught to provide first aid at that age (I was no more than 7 or 8 at the time), and I didn't know how to use the phone for emergency services.
 I didn't check for life signs, or stay with him until help arrived (I couldn't stay with him while I left to get help), and I haven't been able to find out anything about his welfare since.

 I remember feeling a little sheepish as I walked by his house.
 I was still welcomed by the girls in the neighborhood, some of whom were admonishing me to follow the Lord, but what I didn't realize then is that He may have had more to do with my behavior than I did!